Schroder, Gilgeous-Alexander lead Thunder past Cavs 121-106

 Oklahoma City went ahead late in the first quarter and steadily built the lead.
 The Thunder led 91-74 before Cleveland got within nine early in the fourth, but Oklahoma City pulled away.

-Collin Sexton scored 30 points and Kevin Love had 12 for the Cavaliers, who have lost three straight.
+Sexton scored 30 points for the Cavaliers, who have lost three straight.

-Love, who has been the subject of trade speculation, yelled at Cavaliers general manager Koby Altman earlier in the day over a recent fine, according to a report by The Athletic.

-The report said Love was fined for $1,000 for his outburst on the bench during Tuesday’s game in Toronto, where he pounded a chair in frustration as he came off the court during a timeout.

 TIP-INS